As the owner of a classic car, you’re going to want the best level of cover available for what is undoubtedly your pride and joy.

 Will I need a specialised policy to insure my classic car?

-You may be able to get away with a standard fully comprehensive car insurance policy when looking to get cover for your classic car.
+You may be able to get away with a standard fully comprehensive insurance policy when looking to get cover for your classic car.
 However, you should always take care to make sure that you’re getting the coverage you need, as owners of classic cars often have different requirements to those owning conventional, newer vehicles.

 Owners of classic cars often take them around the country or even abroad to rallies or car shows and again, if you do wish to do this, you should tell your insurance provider before you take out a policy as this too will affect the cost.
-The same goes for those who hire out their classic cars for say, weddings or photo shoots.
+The same goes for those who hire out their classic cars for say, weddings or photoshoots.

 Classic cars are, of course, built with older parts, some of which may be somewhat hard to find in the event that they need replacing.
 Since you most certainly won’t want the insides of your heritage vehicle tampered with too much if repairs are necessary, you’ll want to make sure that your policy includes some kind of clause ensuring the authenticity of the replacement parts used.
 If you don't, it is quite likely you will be supplied with second-hand or remanufactured parts in the event of a claim.

-One aspect of classic cars that is likely to be favourable to the driver when it comes to insurance is the fact that those who do drive them tend to do so less than they would a conventional car.
+One aspect of vintage cars that is likely to be favourable to the driver when it comes to insurance is the fact that those who do drive them tend to do so less than they would a conventional car.
 This keeps the mileage down and thus reduces the probability of an accident occurring.